Shortbread Thumbprint Cookies

 These Shortbread Thumbprint Cookies filled with raspberry jam are a holiday cookie staple!
 They’re easy to make and require zero chill time!

 Every December for as long as I can remember, my mom has made these Shortbread Thumbprint Cookies for Christmas.
-They’re ridiculously easy to make and while we love raspberry jam, they can be filled with whatever flavor jam your heart desires!
-For more shortbread deliciousness, try my Mini Chocolate Chip Shortbread Bars!
+They’re so buttery and ridiculously easy to make!
+We love raspberry jam but they can be filled with whatever flavor jam your heart desires!

 Ingredient Breakdown